kubernetes-sigs/kubebuilder/designs/extensible-cli-and-scaffolding-plugins-phase-1-5.md

   - [x] Create webhook

 #### Pre-scaffold
-This method will be used to take actions before the main scaffolding is performed, e.g. validations.
+This hook will be used to take actions before the main scaffolding is performed, e.g. validations.

-NOTE: a filesystem abstraction will be passed to this method that must be used for scaffolding.
+NOTE: a filesystem abstraction will be passed to this hook, but it should not be used for scaffolding.

 - Required/optional
   - [ ] Required